SolomonAgyire/BrowseCap---Chrome-Extension/TERMS.md

 Last updated: 04/14/2025

 ## Acceptance of Terms
-By installing and using the Site Saver Chrome extension, you agree to these Terms of Service.
+By installing and using the BrowseCap  Chrome extension, you agree to these Terms of Service.

 ## Description of Service
 Site Saver is a Chrome extension that allows users to: